-Through our platform, we generate revenue by licensing creative content to our customers.
-During the year ended December 31, 2017, 62% of our revenue and the majority of our content licenses came from our e-commerce platform.
+Through our platform, we generate revenue by licensing content to our customers.
+During the year ended December 31, 2018, 59% of our revenue and the majority of our content licenses came from our e-commerce platform.
 E-commerce customers have the flexibility of choosing content subscription plans that provide a large volume of content for their creative process without concern for the incremental cost of each license.
-For customers with other content needs, we also offer simple, affordable, smaller subscriptions and those where customers have an option to pay for individual content licenses at the time of delivery.
-Enterprise customers are generally larger organizations or those with unique content, licensing and workflow needs, and our dedicated enterprise sales, service and research teams are able to provide a number of enhancements to their creative workflows beyond the use-cases available on our e-commerce platform including the creation of custom branded content, an offering that launched in 2017.
-Our enterprise customers provided approximately 33% of our revenue in 2017.
+We also offer simple, affordable, smaller subscriptions and those where customers have an option to pay for individual content licenses at the time of delivery.
+Our enterprise customers generally include creative professionals and larger organizations or those with unique content, licensing and workflow needs.
+Our dedicated enterprise sales, service and research teams are able to provide a number of enhancements to their creative workflows including non-standard licensing rights, multi-seat access, multi-brand licensing packages and content licensed for use-cases outside of those available for license on our e-commerce platform.
+Enterprise customers may also benefit from the creation of custom branded content, an offering that launched in 2017.
+Our enterprise customers provided approximately 41% of our revenue in 2018.

 Each time an image, video clip or music track is delivered to a customer for use, we record a royalty expense for the amount due to the associated contributor.
 Royalties are calculated using either a fixed dollar amount or a fixed percentage of revenue, and are typically paid to contributors on a monthly basis, subject to withholding taxes and certain payout minimums.
-Royalties represent the largest component of our operating expenses (and are reported within cost of revenue) and tend to increase proportionally with revenue.
-In addition to content sourced through direct submission through our web properties, content may also be obtained through exclusive distribution agreements with strategic partners or through the direct acquisition of a content library or archive.
+Royalties represent the largest component of our operating expenses, are reported within cost of revenue, and tend to increase proportionally with revenue.
+In addition to content sourced through direct submission on our web properties, we also obtain content through exclusive distribution agreements with strategic partners or through the direct acquisition of a content library or archive.
 In certain cases, we will enter into arrangements with contributors whereby we guarantee a minimum royalty to a contributor or strategic partner, usually paid up-front, in exchange for exclusive rights to distribute content when we believe such exclusivity provides us with a distinct competitive advantage.
-In recent years we have made a number of enhancements to our content libraries through the direct acquisition of content and through entering into several such agreements and partnerships.
-We have also enhanced our collections and content acquisition capabilities through our acquisitions of PremiumBeat, Rex Features, The Picture Desk Limited, and Flashstock.
+In recent years, we have made a number of enhancements to our content libraries through the direct acquisition of content and through entering into several such agreements and partnerships.
+We have also enhanced our collections and content acquisition capabilities through our acquisitions of PremiumBeat, Rex Features, The Picture Desk Limited, and Flashstock Technology.

-Our cost of revenue is substantially similar as a percentage of revenue for our e-commerce and enterprise customers.
+Our cost of revenue associated with our e-commerce and enterprise customers is substantially similar as a percentage of revenue.
 While contributors earn a fixed amount per download for some of our products, we have set the per-download amount paid to our contributors for our products so that contributors earn more per download from products where we collect higher revenue per download.
 In other words, we strive to deliver a similar percentage of revenue to contributors regardless of the sales channel.
-We expect that shifts in the relative popularity of these two sales channels will not materially impact our cost of revenue.

-As a provider of digital asset management technology, we also generate revenue by licensing the use of our Webdam platform to customers on a contract basis, typically for terms of twelve months.
+Until February 26, 2018, we also generated revenues by licensing the use of the Webdam digital asset management platform to customers on a contract basis, typically for terms of twelve months.
+On February 26, 2018, we completed the Sale of Webdam for an aggregate purchase price of \$49.1 million.